BuddyForms/BuddyForms-WooCommerce-Bookings/readme.txt

 > * If you still get stuck somewhere, our support gets you back on the right track.
 You can find all help buttons in your BuddyForms Settings Panel in your WP Dashboard and the Help Center!

 == Changelog ==

+= 1.0.1 =
+* Fixed the selection of the values on the frontend.
+* Implemented the js Hook.

 = 1.0.0 =
 * Start 1.0.0 version